 - 1. Before cleaning the ATV: - a.
 Block off the end of the exhaust pipe to prevent water entry.
 A plastic bag and strong rubber band may be used. - b.
-Make sure the spark plug and all filler caps are properly installed. - If the engine case is excessively greasy, apply degreaser with a paint brush.
-Do not apply degreaser to the chain, sprockets or wheel axles. - Rinse the dirt and degreaser off with a garden hose.
+Make sure the spark plug and all filler caps are properly installed. - 2.
+If the engine case is excessively greasy, apply degreaser with a paint brush.
+Do not apply degreaser to the wheel axles. - Rinse the dirt and degreaser off with a garden hose.
 Use only enough pressure to do the job.
 WARNING!
 Wet brakes may have reduced stopping ability, increasing the chance of an accident.
 Test the brakes after washing.
 Apply the brakes several times at slow speeds to let friction dry out the linings.
 [EWB02311] NOTICE: Excessive water pressure may cause water seepage and deterioration of wheel bearings, brakes, transmission seals and electrical devices.
 Many expensive repair bills have resulted from improper high-pressure detergent applications such as those available in coin-operated car washers.
 [ECB00711]

 - 4. Once most of the dirt has been hosed off, wash all surfaces with warm water and mild, detergent-type soap.
 An old toothbrush or bottle brush is handy for hard-to-reach places. - 5.
 Rinse the ATV off immediately with clean water and dry all surfaces with a chamois, clean towel or soft absorbing cloth. - 6.
-Dry the chain and lubricate it to prevent it from rusting. - 7.
-Clean the seat with a vinyl upholstery cleaner to keep the cover pliable and glossy. - 8.
-Automotive type wax may be applied to all painted and chrome plated surfaces.
+Clean the seat with a vinyl upholstery cleaner to keep the cover pliable and glossy. - Automotive type wax may be applied to all painted and chrome plated surfaces.
 Avoid combination cleaner-waxes.
 Many contain abrasives which may mar the paint or protective finish.
 When finished cleaning, start the engine and let it idle for several minutes.